MP Estate Planning UK

 Managing Property in a Trust

 Effective trust administration is crucial for managing property within a trust.
-Trustees are responsible for ensuring that the trust assets, including property, are managed in accordance with the trust deed and for the benefit of the beneficiaries.
+Trustees hold legal ownership of the trust assets and are responsible for ensuring that the property is managed in accordance with the trust deed and for the benefit of the beneficiaries.

 Responsibilities of the Trustee